curityio/grafana/README.md

 ![Screenshot of the Grafana Dashboard](screenshots/screenshot1.png)

-Check out the [detailed description of the dashboard](https://curity.io/resources/learn/grafana-dashboard/) for more guidance on the different components and how to use the dashboard.

 # Quickstart Guide

 If you have an existing installation of the Curity Identity Server, Prometheus and Grafana, just add this dashboard by importing [idsvr-dashboard.json](idsvr-dashboard.json) in Grafana.